02 May How to Fix a Loud, Noisy Heat Pump Unit(Last Updated On: October 7, 2017)

 Sometimes, a heat pump may make loud noises that sound like metal hitting metal inside the unit.
 You should turn the unit off immediately and inspect the fan.
 These types of sounds are often the result of the fan blades hitting something that has ended up inside the unit, such as a chunk of ice or another component.

-If this is the issue and the unit is allowed to continue running as-is, you could end up with a ruined fan — or even the motor, both of which would require the help of a professional HVAC technician to repair or replace the damaged component.
+If this is the issue and the unit is allowed to continue running as-is, you could end up with a ruined fan.
+Quite possibly, even the motor could be ruined.
+Both require the help of a professional HVAC technician to repair or replace the damaged component.
 Even if the contact doesn’t damage the fan or motor, the fan blades could damage whatever they’re hitting.
-For something like tubing, you could end up with a split tube that leaks refrigerant.
-In other words, there are all kinds of potential damages that can occur when your heat pump’s fan is hitting something else inside the unit, so turn it off and address the issue immediately before you end up facing a much more expensive repair.
+For example, tubing could end up with a split tube that leaks refrigerant.
+There are all kinds of potential damages that can occur when your heat pump’s fan is hitting something else inside the unit.
+To prevent issues, turn it off.
+Address the issue immediately before you end up facing a much more expensive repair.